gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 - OB      original bottom strand
 - CTOB    complementary to original bottom strand

-By default twelve individual output files are being generated per input file.
+By default twelve individual output files are being generated per input file when non-directional.
+Please note that specifying the `--directional` (the default mode) option in the Bismark alignment step will not report any alignments to the CTOT or CTOB strands, and thus six files will be generated.

 {: .note }
 >